datanav/docs/configuration.rst

 The Oracle system
 -----------------

-The Oracle SQL system represents a Oracle RDBMS available on the internet:
+The Oracle SQL system represents a Oracle RDBMS available on the network:

 Prototype
 ^^^^^^^^^